Onimuru/GDIp/Rotating-Circles/README.md

 - Press and hold the {Escape} key to exit the script.

 ## Credit
-- [jeeswg](https://www.autohotkey.com/boards/viewtopic.php?t=44375) for the HSB Function.
+- [jeeswg](https://www.autohotkey.com/boards/viewtopic.php?t=44375) for the HSB function.